-DOCTORAL PROGRAM IN MATERIALS ENGINEERING Chair: Prof. Chiara Castiglioni The courses of the Doctoral Program provide Ph.D students in Materials Engineering with a common, basic knowledge on Materials Science and Technology, followed by a specialized training in specific fields.
+DOCTORAL PROGRAM IN MATERIALS ENGINEERING Chair:

+Prof. Chiara Castiglioni The courses of the Doctoral Program provide Ph.D students in Materials Engineering with a common, basic knowledge on Materials Science and Technology, followed by a specialized training in specific fields.
 The objective is to combine the theoretical knowledge with the skills required by technology in order to form qualified researchers who can manage the design, manufacturing and use of traditional and/or new materials.
-Contents of the Doctoral Program The Doctoral Course covers the following areas: Polymers and composites Cements and ceramics Metals Biomaterials and materials for biomedical applications Processing and characterization of advanced metallic alloys Corrosion and durability of materials Innovative materials for civil and industrial engineering Materials Characterization (Microscopies, Scattering, Spectroscopy) Modelling and theoretical approaches to the study of materials structure and properties Micro and nanostructured materials Functional materials for applications in photonic, electronic and sensors Surface engineering and advanced coatings Materials for industrial design Meta-materials Transformation of materials Material for Cultural Heritage The courses face immediately advanced issues both in the main and elective courses.
+Contents of the Doctoral Program The Doctoral Course covers the following areas:

+Polymers and composites Cements and ceramics Metals Biomaterials and materials for biomedical applications Processing and characterization of advanced metallic alloys Corrosion and durability of materials Innovative materials for civil and industrial engineering Materials Characterization (Microscopies, Scattering, Spectroscopy) Modelling and theoretical approaches to the study of materials structure and properties Micro and nanostructured materials Functional materials for applications in photonic, electronic and sensors Surface engineering and advanced coatings Materials for industrial design Meta-materials Transformation of materials Material for Cultural Heritage The courses face immediately advanced issues both in the main and elective courses.
+Different curricula are offered, which will be activated on the basis of the decisions of the faculty.
 The Doctoral program is characterised by high flexibility, in order to satisfy the needs of students that have to develop their research activity in different thematic areas.
-For this reason, each student submits to the Faculty a "Curriculum" for its approval.
+For this reason each student submit to the Faculty a "Curriculum" to be approved.
 The Courses offered deal with theoretical, experimental and modelling aspects.
 Several Courses comprise workshops and seminars, with the participation of invited internationally celebrated speakers.
 Students can use the most modern facilities for materials synthesis, processing and characterization available at the Politecnico di Milano or in other research laboratories.
 The research activities related to the Ph.D. theses develop, full time, along the three years of the Ph.D. courses.
 Stages in industries or in national laboratories in Italy or abroad are offered.
-Each Ph.D. student has a tutor, who is a member of the faculty.
-At the end of each year, the faculty evaluates the progress of the research activity, expresses an assessment, and establish the admission of the Ph.D. student to the subsequent year.
-At the end of the third year, the Ph.D. student presents and defends, in a public hearing, his thesis work with a jury formed by three experts.
-The Ph.D. student is strongly encouraged to attend national and international meetings and to present papers in his specific field.
-The Ph.D. student can be also assigned to give seminars on topical issues and/or to lecture on the specific fields of his research or on the cultural aspects related to his thesis.
-The Doctoral School requires the acquisition of 180 credits (in 3 years) : - at least 30 credits must be obtained through attendance at Doctoral Courses (with positive evaluation in the examinations); in addition, attendance at National and International Schools are strongly encouraged. - the remaining credits will be obtained on the basis of the research activity necessary to the development of the Thesis project.
+Each Ph.D. student are supervised by a professor of the faculty: the faculty evaluates the progress of his research activity and at the end of each year expresses a judgement on the continuation of the work for the subsequent year.
+At the end of the third year the Ph.D. student presents and defends, in a public hearing, his thesis work with a jury formed by three experts.
+The Ph.D. student is strongly encouraged to attend at national and international meetings and present papers in his specific field.
+The Ph.D. student is also assigned to give seminars on topical issues and/or to lecture on the specific fields of his research or on the cultural aspects related to his thesis.
+The PhD Program in Materials Engineering requires the acquisition of 25 credits through attendance at Doctoral Courses (with positive evaluation in the examinations); in addition, attendance at National and International Schools are strongly encouraged. - the remaining credits will be assigned on the basis of the research activity necessary to the development of the Thesis project.
 Faculty: